proper-testing/proper/README.md

         git clone git://github.com/manopapad/proper.git

-*   Compile PropEr: Run `make fast` if you just want to build PropEr, optionally followed by a `make tests` to also run its unit tests.
-(A plain `make` call does a `make fast` but also runs dialyzer on PropEr's code base; this requires having a dialyzer PLT.
-To also build PropEr's documentation issue a `make all` call; in that case, you are going to need the `syntax_tools` application and a recent version of `EDoc`).
+*   Compile PropEr: Run `make` if you just want to build PropEr, optionally followed by a `make tests` to run its unit tests and a `make dialyzer` call to also run dialyzer on PropEr's code base; the latter requires having a dialyzer PLT.
+To do the above but also build PropEr's documentation issue a `make all` call; in that case, you are going to need the `syntax_tools` application and a recent version of `EDoc`).
-    Optionally sfmt-erlang can be selected as an alternative random number generator using `./configure --use-sfmt` before running `make`.
+    Optionally, sfmt-erlang can be selected as an alternative random number generator using `./configure --use-sfmt` before running `make`.
 *   Add PropEr's base directory to your Erlang library path, using one of the following methods: